AKolari/AndisFlashcardApp/README.md

 ## Lab 2

 ### App Description
-`TODO://` Completes all of the required objectives for this lab.
+`TODO://` Completes all of the required objectives for this lab, and allows the user to input multiple answer choices.

 ### App Walk-though